 How to write an executive summary for a coworking business plan?

 The executive summary of your coworking business plan should include the following important information:

 - Business overview: the name of your company, its legal structure, the business model (franchise vs. independent coworking business), your revenue model (is this membership only or do you also offer hot desk pricing?), and the type of services you will offer (conference rooms, cafeteria, events, workshops, etc.)

-- Market analysis: how big is the coworking industry in your area?
+- Market analysis: how big is the coworking industry?
 How many coworking spaces are there?
 How many members do they have on average?
 What type of customers are they (freelancers, companies renting out offices, etc.)?
 What’s the average pricing of your competitors?

 - People: who is the management team? what is your/their experience in the coworking industry?

 - Financial plan: what is your expected revenue and profitability for the next 5 years?
-When do you expect to break-even?
-Simply include here a chart of your key financials (e.g. Revenue, Gross Profit, Net profit)
+When do you expect to reach the breakeven point?
+Simply include here a chart of your key financial statements

-- Funding ask: what loan/investment/grant are you seeking?
+- Funding ask: what type of funding do you need (loan, investment, grant)?
 How much do you need?
 How long will this last?

 2. Business Overview

 The business overview (or “Company description”) is the 2nd section of your business plan.
 It should cover all the important aspects of your coworking business: what is your business model (monthly memberships vs. hot desk / by-the-day desk rental, etc.), what type of members are you targeting (freelancers, entrepreneurs, corporates, etc.), who are your customers (individuals vs. businesses), how the company is structured, etc.